Skip to content

 stallInterval30000msJob marked stalled if no heartbeat

-For truly CPU-bound work, consider using SandboxedWorker instead.
-It runs each job in an isolated Bun Worker thread, so the main event loop is never blocked.
-This eliminates all TCP timeout issues without requiring connection tuning.
+For truly CPU-bound work where yielding is not practical, SandboxedWorker runs each job in an isolated Bun Worker thread, so the main event loop is never blocked: